-• There is a dress protocol - Wahine are expected to be dressed in a skirt/dress or dress clothing no shorts or mini-skirts.
-Tane are expected to be in tidy trousers/jeans, no shorts.
+• There is a dress protocol - Wahine are expected to be dressed in a skirt/dress or dress clothing - no shorts or mini skirts.
+Take are expected to be in tidy transmission or shorts.
+Schools and Sports groups should or mini-skirts.
+Tāne are expected to be in tidy trousers/jeans, no shorts.
 Schools and Sports groups should be in school or team uniform / tracksuits - no shorts.